SonarSource-Demos/sonar-golc/README.md

 ❗️ Exclude directories.
 To exclude directories from your repository from the analysis, initialize the variable **'ExcludePaths': ['']**.
 For example, to exclude two directories: **'ExcludePaths': ['test1', 'pkg/test2']**.

+❗️ Exclude by path segment.
+To exclude any file whose path contains a directory (or segment) with a given name—for example test and integration code at any depth—use **'ExcludePathSegments': ['segment1', 'segment2']**.
+A file is excluded if any component of its path exactly matches one of the segment names.
+This works across languages and depths without listing full paths.
+Example to exclude common test and integration directories: **'ExcludePathSegments': ['test', 'tests', 'integration', 'testdata', '__tests__', 'e2e', 'spec']**.

 ❗️ If '**Projects**' and '**Repos**' are not specified, the analysis will be conducted on all repositories.
 You can specify a project name (PROJECT_KEY) in '**Projects**', and the analysis will be limited to the specified project.
 If you specify '**Repos**' (REPO_SLUG), the analysis will be limited to the specified repositories.
 ```json
 "Project": "",